How To Import Data into Airtable When a Record is Updated

 exchangerate15.png

-Install Data Fetcher
+Add Data Fetcher Extension

-After you have added the Data Fetcher to your Airtable base, you'll need to either create a free Data Fetcher account.
+After you have added the Data Fetcher to your Airtable base, you'll need to create a free Data Fetcher account.
 You can also sign in to your existing account using the 'Have an account?' button on the bottom left of the Data Fetcher screen.

 Data Fetcher Sign Up

-Create Request to Import Exchange Rate into Airtable
+Import Exchange Rate Data to Airtable

 Select 'Create your first request' from the Data Fetcher home screen.
-Data Fetcher requests are used to import and export data.
+Data Fetcher requests are used to import and send data.
 You can create multiple saved requests within one installation of Data Fetcher in an Airtable base.

 Create your first request in Data Fetcher